What do you know about your water in Mesa? With tips, tools, resources and more, we are here to help you Know Your H2O!

 - Watch this special edition of Mesa Now to learn about your Mesa water from source to tap.

 - Check out our Water Services page to learn about the water and wastewater services we provide.

 - Tap Into Quality and find out why your tap water is safe, convenient and affordable.

 - Want to know how you can be Water-Wise?
 Our Water Conservation experts are here to help with programs, rebates and tools to help you get the most out of every drop.

-Need a speaker for your next neighborhood meeting or event?
-Consider our new water speakers bureau.
+Need a speaker for your classroom, neighborhood meeting, or event?
+Consider our water speakers bureau.
 Knowledgeable Water Resources staff can speak to your group about water quality, conservation, current projects and more.
 Call 480-644-4364 or email firstname.lastname@example.org to schedule.